Rondo Hatton Classic Horror Awards

-The Rondo Hatton Classic Horror Award, often called the Rondo Award, is an annual award founded in 2002 that honors journalism, scholarship and film preservation in the horror genre, particularly of classic horror film and their modern-day counterparts.
+The Rondo Hatton Classic Horror Awards, often called the Rondo Award, is an annual award founded in 2002 that honors journalism, scholarship and film preservation in the horror genre, particularly of classic horror film and their modern-day counterparts.

 Named in honor of actor Rondo Hatton, it originated at the Classic Horror Film Board and subsequently moved to a dedicated website.
 Nominees are chosen by a committee that takes suggestions on the website, with the awards selected via an open vote by generally thousands of participants.
 The Rondo Award was created by journalist David Colton and artist/illustrator Kerry Gammill, and since its inception has been coordinated by Colton, who serves as their presenter annually at the fantasy/horror convention WonderFest.

 History

 The Rondo Awards began in 2002, after members of the online Classic Horror Film Board, moderated by journalist David Colton, became aware of a growing body of under-recognized journalism covering the horror genre.
 The awards took their name from the character actor Rondo Hatton, a cult-classic figure in low-budget horror films.

 Comic book artist and illustrator Kerry Gammill designed the sculpt for the award, a bust of Hatton's character from the movie House of Horrors (1946).

 The initial year attracted 168 voters.
 The following year brought 600, and the third year 2,000.
 As of 2018, the number of voters is generally between 3,000 and 3,700.
 Co-founder Colton presents the awards annually at the fantasy/horror convention WonderFest.

 As Colton describes, "We don't have Best Actor, we don't have Best Actress, we don't even have Best Director.
 It's more about the magazines and the books and the independent films and the documentaries....
 It's a little highbrow in that way."